ÂÂÂÂ

 There are DIY 4-way inflation and deflation systems out there as well as pre-built 4-way inflation and deflation kits available but I wanted to get one going myself.

-I started with the ARB air compressor which has 1/4 NPT standard connection.
+I started with the ARB air compressor, which has a 1/4 NPT standard connection.

 - 1/4″ PT Male Thread 6mm Straight Pneumatic Push in Quick Fitting Connectors (1 pack): Check Price